comp426-2023-spring/a99-bettercat/CHECKLIST.md

 - [x] 3.
 Edit this CHECKLIST.md file and use it as the main location of your technical documentation with links out to other information contained under `/docs/`.
 - [x] 4.
 Create a `/docs/` directory for more elaborate documentation of your API, planning notes, etc.
 - [x] 5.
 Make sure that all of your team members have access to the repository.
-6. Create a project under the **Projects** tab.
+- [x] 6.
+Create a project under the **Projects** tab.
 Use this to manage your planning.
 Create a To-do list, etc. Explore the tools available and user them to manage your project.
 7. Assign team roles and include a listing of those roles in this CHECKLIST.md file or in another file under `/docs/`.
 - [x] 8.
 Then put your entire development workflow in this repository.
 9. Assign ONE approver to maintain the package and merge pull requests.
-10. Create **forks** to add basic structure, files, and to develop features.
+- [x] 10.
+Create **forks** to add basic structure, files, and to develop features.
 Be mindful to not run over each other's code.
 - [x] 11.
 Use **Pull requests** to propose changes and incorporate them into your code from various team members.
 - [x] 12.
 Use **Issues** to identify and track bugs and also to communicate about various aspects of the project.